Joberman/process_sat/README.txt

      --verbose True \
      --interactive True

-2. Process OMI level 2 DOMINO NO2 data, (Version 5)
+2. Process OMI level 2 DOMINO NO2 data, (Version 2)
 ---------------------------------------------------

-     - processes any number of files
+     - Processes any number of files
      - Uses a 36km lambert conic conformal grid centered over North America
      - Writes out a 2D, and 3D parameter from the file